 Cakes should be baked as close to the center of the oven as possible.

 If baking two or more pans simultaneously, leave space between the pans and the sides of the oven for good air circulation.

 Position the oven racks before the oven is preheated so the rack the cake will be sitting on is in the middle position, and place the pan or pans in the center of the rack when baking.

 If a butter cake is not baked immediately, pour the batter into the pan and refrigerate until it can be baked.
-Don’t leave the batter in the mixing bowl because some of the beaten-in air used for leavening will be lost when allowed to sit and then poured into the pans later.
+Don’t leave the batter in the mixing bowl because some of the beaten-in air used for leavening will be lost when allowed to sit and poured into the pans later.